 The 11-inch iPad Pro

 There is a fourth-generation 11-inch iPad Pro (updated in October, 2022) if one likes plenty about the 12.9-inch iPad Pro except for its size.
-Paired with the Apple pencil will make a great toolkit for inspiration-on-the-go without losing any of the quality in graphics.
+Paired with the Apple pencil or any suitable alternative will make a great toolkit for inspiration-on-the-go without losing any of the quality in graphics.

 The specifications of this tablet are identical to those of the top pick, but it has a smaller area.
 It has a lightning-fast Apple M2 chip with 64-bit architecture and Neural Engine.